sh1boot/sh1boot.github.io/drafts/ciscv.md

 between the two (or four, or eight) copies of the same instruction serves as an extra bit (or two or three).

-For 'chain' rules, a temporary register is used, and not encoded in the packet at all.
-This should probably be hard-coded as `x31` (which doesn't exist on RV32-E, so maybe `x7` instead?), but for the sake of implementation flexibility I would not want to promise that the intermediate result be written back _unless_ there's an exception within the packet.
-Meaningt the value of the temporary register would be undefined after a chain packet.
+For 'chain' rules, temporary storage is used and not encoded in the packet at all.
+Generally the implementation could decide what kind of storage this is, but its value has to be accessible for exception handling.

 Frame structures are signalled by the opcode field.
 Each frame has a number of opcode pair configurations it supports, and these are